Generative AI Fair Use Guidelines for NECO Students

 Generative AI 101

-Click on the box below to learn more about each tool.
+These tools are all NECO-approved.
+Click on the box below to learn more about each.

 Similar to ChatGPT, but can also process and generate images, audio, and other forms of media.